What is the NYC tax abatement and prevailing wage affidavit?

 - J-51 exemption

-- 420c, 421a, 421b, or 421g
+- 420c, 421a, 421b, or 421g abatements

-Your building qualifies - congrats!
-Now what?
+Your building qualifies - what's next?

 Subscribe to get the latest resources on property management straight to your inbox!